aprk05/snake/README.md

 - `_getch` pauses output console until a key is pressed

 ## Future Enhancements

-- Implementing different difficulty levels
+- Implementing different difficulty levels( this can be done by reducing sleep timer so to increase speed of snake)
-- Adding sound effects and animations
+- Adding sound effects and animations(can be done using a beep function)
-- Multiplayer mode

 ## License
-(Specify the open-source license if applicable)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.